gaidardzhiev/sbpm/readme.md

 ### Cross Compiler Toolchains
 `./sbpm.sh get-bin cross-compiler`
- - SBPM can bootstrap and manage binary C toolchains for a wide array of architectures.
+ - `sbpm.sh` can bootstrap and manage binary C toolchains for a wide array of architectures.
 This foundation enables building software for diverse platforms, making it a powerful solution for embedded systems development, cross compilation, and maintaining consistent build environments across heterogeneous hardware.
 This command fetches a binary cross compilation toolchain (built from `musl 1.2.5`, `Linux 6.8`, `GCC 11.2.0` and `Binutils 2.33.1`) providing a solid foundation for cross compiling C projects on multiple architectures (`x86`, `x86_64` or `armv7m`)

 ### Linux Kernel Compilation
-Leveraging its toolchain management, SBPM is capable of building the Linux kernel from source.
+Leveraging its toolchain management, `sbpm.sh` is capable of building the Linux kernel from source.
 This demonstrates its ability to handle large, intricate projects with specific compilation requirements, providing a streamlined process for kernel development and customization.

 ### Reproducible Builds Foundation
-By relying solely on a POSIX compliant shell and `wget`, SBPM lays the groundwork for highly reproducible builds.
+By relying solely on a POSIX compliant shell and `wget`, `sbpm.sh` lays the groundwork for highly reproducible builds.
 This minimalist approach ensures that the build environment itself is transparent and auditable, contributing to supply chain security by enabling verification of the entire build process from source to final binary.

 ## Supported Packages

-SBPM supports building and managing a comprehensive collection of packages spanning compilers, libraries, utilities, networking tools, window managers, and more.
+`sbpm.sh` supports building and managing a comprehensive collection of packages, compilers, libraries, utilities, networking tools, window managers, and more.
 This extensive support makes SBPM a versatile tool for developers, system integrators, and embedded systems engineers alike.

 ### Compiler Toolchains & Languages

 - **C Compilers & Toolchains:**
   `tcc`, `gcc`, `native-compiler`, `cross-compiler`, `avr-toolchain`, `otcc`, `cc500`, `scc`, `subc`, `cproc`, `c`, `aboriginal`
-  Support for multiple C compilers and cross compilers enables flexible development and cross-platform builds.
+  Support for multiple C compilers and cross compilers enables flexible development and cross platform builds.

 - **Standard Libraries:**
   `musl`, `glibc`, `dietlibc`, `uclibc`